Parsl/parsl/docs/userguide/execution.rst

 * The workflow follows a repeated fan-out, fan-in model where the long running fan-out tasks are computed on a cluster and the quick fan-in computation is suited for the running on threads on the login node.
-* Have apps that wait and evaluate the results of a computation to determine whether, the app should be relaunched.
+* The workflow includes apps that wait and evaluate the results of a computation to determine whether the app should be relaunched.
   Only apps running on threads may launch apps.
 Often, science simulations have stochastic behavior and   terminate early with a checkpoint.
   In such cases, having a wrapper app that checks for the exit conditions and determines success is ideal.

 Here's a code snippet that shows how sites can be specified in the ``App`` decorator.